MatrixEditor/caterpillar/docs/INTRO.md

 ### Constant Values

-Constant values can be seamlessly integrated into your data structures in two ways:
+Constant values can be integrated into your data structures in two ways:

 ```python
 @struct(order=LittleEndian)